Intent (curriculum design, coverage and appropriateness) :

 We are very lucky to have brand new installations on our playgrounds.
 The children have loved keeping fit and keeping active using the playground markings.
 The children have been very positive and love to tell their teachers and friends about all the energy they have burned!

-We have introduced Yoga to all of our children during PE lessons.
+We have introduced Yoga to all of our children to support mindfulness and our PE lessons.
 Their response has been fantastic!

 We are focusing on making sure children are happy and calm in school and 'mindful'.
 We want children to be aware of how they are feeling and aware of their thoughts.
 Through teaching yoga and mindfulness we want children to be able to have the opportunity for space and calm and connect with themselves in a positive way.